rrainey/DSKY-alarm-panel-replica/README.md

 # DSKY Alarm Indicator Panel Replica

+## This is a work-in-progress -- reuse at your own risk

-This is a scale a functional replica of the Alarm Indicator panel for the Apollo Guidance Computer.
+This is a scale functional replica of the Alarm Indicator panel for the Apollo Guidance Computer.
 It is designed to be part of a larger replica of the Display and Keyboard (DSKY) module of the AGC.

 ![See through view](images/see-thru-01.PNG "see through view")